srobo/volunteer-emails/SR2020/2020-07-02-virtual-competition-call-for-volunteers.md

 You will determine each team's score at the end of a match.

-#### Judge

-Handles all judging decisions and has the final word on team scores in the case of a dispute.

 #### In-chat mentors

 You will be in the live-stream chat and on the forum to answer questions on the day.